HackBinghamton/hackbu-data-persistence/basics.md

 ```
 This code takes information from the user and then prints it out.
 But once the program ends, the program forgets everything that it once held.
 This is why if you run the code several times with different inputs, the result will be different.

-But what if the user already wrote some information in another file and we want to print the contents of that file instead of making them everything all over again?
+But what if the user already wrote some information in another file and we want to print the contents of that file instead of making them re-type everything all over again?
 Let's take a look at how we can do that:

 ```
 def printfile(filename):